 De Beers Angola Prospecting LTD - Because a diamond is forever…

 Established in 1888, De Beers is the world’s leading rough diamond company with unrivalled expertise in the exploration, mining and marketing of diamonds.

 Together with its joint venture partners, De Beers operates in more than 20 countries across six continents, employing more than 13,000 people, and is the world’s largest diamond producer with mining operations across Angola, Botswana, Namibia, South Africa, and Canada.

 The Head Office in Angola is based in Luanda and the field operations are mainly based in the Lunda North province.
 The company has committed itself to Zero Harm to its employees, the community, and the environment.
 Various controls have been implemented in order to achieve this objective and, as light vehicles form an important part of the operation, their control is of utmost importance.

-The Frotcom vehicle monitoring system was installed in early 2010 in all Luanda based vehicles as well as in some vehicles allocated to the field operations which were used for long distance travelling.
-The system enables 24/7 surveillance in terms of the whereabouts of the vehicles as well as the behaviour of the drivers.
+The Frotcom vehicle monitoring system was installed in early 2010 in all Luanda based vehicles as well as in some vehicles allocated to the field operations which were used for long-distance traveling.
+The system enables 24/7 surveillance in terms of the whereabouts of the vehicles as well as the behavior of the drivers.

-Law enforcement of driving habits and speed control in the country is still in its early days, but the Frotcom system enables the company to proactively introduce these controls and a remarkable improvement in terms of vehicle usage and driver behaviour has been noted since the system was installed.
+Law enforcement of driving habits and speed control in the country is still in its early days, but the Frotcom system enables the company to proactively introduce these controls and a remarkable improvement in terms of vehicle usage and driver behavior has been noted since the system was installed.